athenian-apcs/recursion-day-one/README.md

-# Week 2 Day 2: 2D Array Advanced Iteration
+# Week 3 Day 1: Recursion Day One

-In class today, you'll be writing some more code to practice iterating through 2D arrays.
+In class today, you'll be writing some code to get started with recursion.

 Instructions for the in-class work and the homework can be found on Canvas.